lax1089/employee-api/README.md

 # Employee-API

-In this app, I used H2 in-memory database for demo purpose
+In this app, I used an H2 in-memory database for demo purposes

 **Application.properties**